 CNN has reached out to the officers’ attorneys for comment on the video.

-“Greene was taken into custody after resisting arrest and a struggle with Troopers,” the report said.
+“Greene was taken into custody after resisting arrest and a struggle with Troopers,” the report says.
 “A short time later Greene became unresponsive and was transported to Glenwood Medical Center by Pafford Medical Service.”

 He died on the way to the hospital, the report said.